airtonix/vue-localize/README.md

 Vue.use(VueRouter)

 var router = new VueRouter({
-  // your set of options options
+  // your set of options
 })

-import routes from './config/routes'                            // Import routes config obejct import vlConfig from './config/vue-localize-conf'               // Import plugin config import store from './vuex/store'                                // Import vuex store (required by vue-localize) import VueLocalize from 'vue-localize'                          // Import VueLocalize plugin
+// Import routes config obejct import routes from './config/routes'

+// Import plugin config
+import vlConfig from './config/vue-localize-conf'

+// Import vuex store (required by vue-localize) import store from './vuex/store'

+// Import VueLocalize plugin
+import VueLocalize from 'vue-localize'

 Vue.use(VueLocalize, {
   store,